Minerva (German magazine)

-Minerva was a historical and political journal founded and edited by Johann Wilhelm von Archenholz.
-Its full title was Minerva: Ein Journal historischen und politischen Inhalts.

-It became one of the most important German historical and political journals of the 1790s and the first decade of the nineteenth century.
-In Hamburg's political press it represented a liberal, constitutional-monarchist position between counter-revolutionary and radical democratic periodicals.
-During the Napoleonic Wars it became a widely read forum for patriotic-national debates about Prussia's decisive defeat in the War of the Fourth Coalition and was one of the leading periodicals for discussion of political, social, economic and military reforms in the kingdom.
+Minerva (full title: Minerva: Ein Journal historischen und politischen Inhalts) was a German historical and political journal founded in 1792 by the journalist and travel writer Johann Wilhelm von Archenholz.
+It was launched in Berlin, moved to Hamburg later in 1792, and from 1808 was issued from Jena.
+Archenholz edited the journal until 1809.
+It was then continued by Friedrich Alexander Bran and, from 1831, by Friedrich Johann Carl Bran, and appeared until 1858.

+Founded during the early French Revolution, Minerva became known for extensive revolutionary reporting and political commentary from a liberal perspective.
+It supported the Revolution’s initial constitutional phase and the idea of a constitutional monarchy, while sharply rejecting Jacobin radicalism.
+In Hamburg it was commonly regarded as occupying the liberal middle position between more conservative and more radical political periodicals, and it combined editorial reflections with reports and correspondence on events in France.

+In the Napoleonic era, Minerva also participated in German debates about Prussia's defeat in 1806 and proposals for political and social "regeneration", including arguments over reform and national character.
+By the early nineteenth century it had an estimated circulation of around 5,000 copies and was read by educated audiences across Germany.
+Reported readers included Goethe, Schiller, and Hegel.

 Publication history

 Founded and edited by Johann Wilhelm von Archenholz, a former Prussian army captain who became a widely traveled journalist and travel writer, Minerva was launched in January 1792 in Berlin.
 The first two volumes appeared fortnightly, printed by Johann Friedrich Unger.
 After a ten-month stay in Paris in 1791, Archenholz settled in Hamburg and in June 1792 moved the journal there.
 From its third volume in July 1792 it appeared monthly and was self-published by Archenholz.
 The journal's Hamburg run continued to 1810.
 Because the first two volumes were issued in Berlin, they were subject to Prussian press censorship, whereas Hamburg, like nearby Altona under Danish administration, enjoyed a comparatively liberal press regime.
 The city senate exercised its right of censorship only mildly, and the resulting freedom attracted many publicists favorable to the French Revolution.
 However, Archenholz's move to Hamburg in 1792 was for personal and practical reasons, not prompted by censorship.
 In these years the title page carried the notice that it was edited by “Johann Wilhelm von Archenholz, formerly captain in royal Prussian service”, a self-description he dropped after Prussia's defeat at Jena and Auerstedt in 1806, which he regarded as the end of the Hohenzollern monarchy.

 After Archenholz's Hamburg years, from 1808 the journal continued to be issued from Jena.
 He remained editor until 1809, after which it was carried on under Friedrich Alexander Bran into the late 1850s.
 It ceased publication in 1858.